CharGoldenYT/Funkin-Tweaked/example_mods/readme.txt

 Notes:
 	"forceOpaqueStrumlineVar" Force off Transparent Strums if enabled.
-	"blockStrumlineAlphaChanges" If you need to prevent the press and static anims from changing note alphas, set this to true
+	"blockStrumlineAlphaChanges" If you need to prevent the press, static, AND confirm anims from changing note alphas, or being transparent, set this to true!